International Nineteenth-Century Studies Association

 PUBLICATIONS

-The International Nineteenth-Century Studies Association is pleased to announce its new journal: Advances in Nineteenth-Century Research.
-Free to INCSA members, the journal will be published by Taylor and Francis (subject to final contract) three times each year, beginning in January 2026, and will cover the humanities as well as the social sciences, sciences and arts.
+Advances in Nineteenth-Century Research will be published by Taylor and Francis (subject to final contract) three times each year beginning in January 2026, and will cover the humanities as well as the social sciences, sciences and arts.
+Advances is free to INCSA members.

 Advances in Nineteenth-Century Research will offer general and themed issues representing all fields of study in the arts, social sciences, and sciences.
 Content will regularly include research articles; discussion forums; pedagogy practicums; and reviews of books, recordings, films, exhibitions, and digital resources.